mattsta/imath/README.md

 IMath
 =====

+## Branch Note

+---

+Starting in late 2016 we began refactoring and improving the code organization of imath somewhat.
+Since then our repo has diverged with the upstream repo, but also the divergence is mostly in code formatting and doc changes upstream has continued to pursue.
+Overall, imath is feature complete and functioning as needed, but this branch has nicer code organization for us to manage inside our own projects.

+We appreciate using imath for its ability to be compiled standalone with no dependencies required and is still highly performing compared to other simple-to-build bignum libraries.

+---

 Arbitrary precision integer and rational arithmetic library.

 IMath is an open-source ANSI C arbitrary precision integer and rational